Short on time? Here’s the quick scoop on the difference between THC and CBD:

 In Michigan, cannabis is legal for both medical and recreational use.
 Here’s what you should know:

-- CBD products derived from hemp (with <0.3% THC) can be sold over the counter, even at gas stations, though we recommend getting yours somewhere a bit more… curated (like our recreational dispensary in Memphis!).
+- CBD products derived from hemp (with < 0.3% THC) can be sold over the counter, even at gas stations, though we recommend getting yours somewhere a bit more… curated (like our recreational dispensary in Memphis!).
+You can buy CBD legally in Michigan, but always check your own state laws before purchasing, as regulations vary.
+The FDA maintains that it is illegal to sell hemp-derived CBD as a dietary supplement, despite its legalization under the Farm Bill.

 - You’ll also find hybrid products that combine both cannabinoids, clearly labeled by strain and ratio.